 What is last mile logistics definition?

 Last mile logistics is the most critical aspect of any delivery operation.
-It can be defined as the final leg of delivery that moves packages or parcels from a warehouse and a hub directly to an end-user or customer’s door-step.
+It can be defined as the last leg of delivery that moves packages or parcels from a warehouse and a hub directly to an end-user or customer’s door-step.
 The reason why the last mile is so crucial is one, it establishes a direct contact between a brand and an end customer; two, it can pan out to be cost-intensive if not executed with precision; three, it impacts customer loyalty and four it’s a major competitive differentiator in the world of online and home deliveries.

 What is the importance of last mile logistics?